microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/README.md

 * **In-depth assessment**: you will follow the steps of this guide to gather all the needed information and to analyze in-depth every aspect of your architecture in regards to each pillar of the Well-Architected Framework.

 ## In-depth Well-Architected Assessment

+The full Well-Architected assessment process will take more time, but will also provide much more value, it will be more accurate and meaningful.

 ### Define the Rhythm of the Architecture Review